 WARNING: Explosion Hazard!
 Waste in holding tank can form methane, an explosive gas.
 Keep vent open and clear of obstructions.
 Keep fire and flame away when maintaining sanitation system.

 Standard and optional sanitation equipment varies with the boat model.
-These options include a Porta-Potti (Figure 3.1), or a porcelain head with holding tank (Figure 3.2), or a porcelain head with holding tank and macerator (Figure 3.3).
+These options include a Porta-Potti (Figure 3.4), and a VacuFlush® system with holding tank and optional macerator (Figure 3.5).